-I strive to make anyone wearing my wearable pieces feel empowered, unique, glamorous and fabulous.
+I strive to make anyone wearing my pieces feel empowered, unique, glamorous and fabulous.
 The biggest inspirations in my designs include the Victorian era, WW2 clothing, old Hollywood and Broadway glamour.

 In The News/ On Stage And Screen